Delaware reports 2nd coronavirus-related death; cases climb to 143

 There's some good news if you are driving along I-95 in Delaware.

-Effective Wednesday, March 25, 2020 at 6 a.m., the Biden Welcome Center on I-95 in Newark will reopen to the public in a limited capacity.
+The Biden Welcome Center on I-95 in Newark reopened to the public in a limited capacity.

 The center had closed operations on Tuesday, March 17, in response to the coronavirus outbreak.